Skip to main content

 Description

-CVE-2026-25067 is a medium-severity unauthenticated path coercion vulnerability in SmarterTools SmarterMail versions prior to build 9518.
-The vulnerability arises because the application base64-decodes attacker-supplied input and uses it as a filesystem path without proper validation.
-On Windows systems, this allows the resolution of UNC paths, causing the SmarterMail service to initiate outbound SMB authentication attempts to attacker-controlled hosts.
-This behavior can be exploited for credential coercion, NTLM relay attacks, and unauthorized network authentication.
-No user interaction or authentication is required to exploit this vulnerability.
-Although no known exploits are currently reported in the wild, the potential for abuse in network authentication contexts makes it a significant concern.
-Organizations using vulnerable SmarterMail versions should prioritize patching or mitigating this issue to prevent credential theft and lateral movement risks.
+SmarterTools SmarterMail versions prior to build 9518 contain an unauthenticated path coercion vulnerability in the background-of-the-day preview endpoint.
+The application base64-decodes attacker-supplied input and uses it as a filesystem path without validation.
+On Windows systems, this allows UNC paths to be resolved, causing the SmarterMail service to initiate outbound SMB authentication attempts to attacker-controlled hosts.
+This can be abused for credential coercion, NTLM relay attacks, and unauthorized network authentication.

 AI-Powered Analysis